Translated by Lester Somera

 Hakata ramen is identifiable by its milky-white tonkotsu broth and thin noodles.
-In Fukuoka, customers can choose how hard they want their noodles, and there is a system called kaedama for customers to order noodle refills after their first small serving, since the noodles lose their springiness during the meal.
+In Fukuoka, customers can choose how they want their noodles cooked, and there is a system called kaedama for customers to order noodle refills after their first small serving since the noodles lose their springiness during the meal.

 For more information, check out our Know Your Noodles - The Uniqueness of Hakata Ramen article.